-We have set a goal for our operations to be net carbon neutral in 2050.
-To reach this goal, we have set a roadmap of 60% relative emission reductions in 2030 and net carbon neutral operations in 2050.
-We also have as an ambition to have a commercially viable net zero ship on the seas before 2030.
-We are well l underway on this roadmap with 42% relative emission reductions today.
-We will continue to work intensely on energy efficiency measures for emission reductions.
-But to reach net-zero emissions, we need to transition to alternative and sustainable marine fuels.
+We have set a goal for our marine operations to be net carbon neutral in 2050.
+To reach this goal, we have set a roadmap of 60% relative GHG emission reductions in 2030 and net carbon neutral operations in 2050.
+We are well underway with 46% relative emission reductions since 2008.
+We will continue to work intensely on energy efficiency measures but to reach net-zero emissions in 2050, we need to transition to alternative and sustainable marine fuels as soon as possible.

 Maersk is also a partner in the “Maersk Mc-Kinney Møller Center for Zero Carbon Shipping”, which is an independent and non-profit research facility with a mission to decarbonise global shipping.
 The Center is made possible by a donation from the A.P.
 Møller Foundation.